-If you’re unsure whether you qualify for benefits as a partner in a same-sex marriage or civil union, Social Security encourages you to apply to ensure you don’t lose out on any benefits you may be due.
+If you’re unsure whether you qualify for benefits as a partner in a same-sex marriage or civil union, the SSA encourages you to apply to ensure you don’t lose out on any benefits you may be due.

 Keep in mind

 The Obergefell decision does not specifically address the rights of same-sex couples in common-law marriages.
 The Social Security status of such couples may be determined by court rulings in states that recognize common-law marriage.

 Updated April 7, 2022

 Find the answers to the most common Social Security questions such as when to claim, how to maximize your retirement benefits and more.